 Pregnancy is often seen as a good opportunity for you to make positive lifestyle changes for example:

-- Eating more healthily (see: Foundations of a healthy diet part two)
+- Eating more healthily (see: Foundations of a healthy diet part one and Foundations of a healthy diet part two)

-- Exercising more regularly (see our Exercise pages)
+- Exercising more regularly (see our Exercise in pregnancy)

 - Stopping smoking